younata/personal_knowledge/src/flying/electric_plane/README.md

 I’m still working through this.

-Current thought is to use [LG MJ1](https://www.nkon.nl/sk/k/Specification%20INR18650MJ1%2022.08.2014.pdf) cells, which, as of early 2019, have the highest energy density (just under 260 watt-hours per kilogram) of any battery cell available.
+Current thought is to use [LG M50](https://www.batteryspace.com/prod-specs/11514.pdf) cells, which, as of late 2019, have the highest energy density (~263 watt-hours per kilogram) of any battery cell I could find[^feasible for use in EVs].
 This might change by the time I get around to being ready to manufacture the battery packs.

 ### Mounting the Batteries

 Initially, I thought I’d mount the batteries where the gas tanks would go - there’s plenty of space, the wing spar will handle the load, etc. But, I realized that I need to be able to access the battery packs easily, and for that it’s much easier to place them firewall forward or otherwise in/around the fuselage.
-(Having to take apart the wings, or build in a folding hatch, was not appealing to me).
+(Having to take apart the wings, or build in a folding hatch, was and is not appealing to me).

-I need to CAD this up, but the current thought is to place most of the batteries in front of the firewall, with the rest behind the main seat, as weight and balance dictates.
+I need to CAD this up, but the current thought is to place most of the batteries in where the engine would go, with the rest behind the main seat, as weight and balance dictates.

 One of the super nice things about an electric plane is that the “fuel” doesn’t slosh around, or otherwise change the weight and balance.
 Which makes weight and balance calculations much easier, as well as allowing me to better optimize weight distribution.
 Of course, this nicety is countered by the fact that I’m always running at the heaviest fuel load.